strorch/camagru/README.md

 This is  UNIT Factory(42 school) web project.

-It includes authorisation? which login, sign up, forgot password and email confirming actions.
+It includes authorisation with login, sign up, forgot password and email confirming actions.

 After login you can make photos with different stickers on it, save it on gallery.